-Transfer of pupils from Primary to Secondary School - September 2020 You can also apply online at www.cheshirewestandchester.gov.uk/admissions
+Transfer of pupils from Primary to Secondary School - September 2024 You can also apply online at www.cheshirewestandchester.gov.uk/admissions

-Child's surname: Child's first names: Names of preferred schools or academies and name of the Authority in which the school is located.
-Any English schools outside Cheshire West and Chester Local Authority will need to be listed here as well.
-(Do not include fee -paying independent schools or any schools outside of England) Please state three preferences in ranked order.
-Date of birth: Male Female Example Mid Cheshire Primary School Address at which pupil is resident The address stated here must be the address the child is currently residing and not a future address.
-LA Cheshire West & Chester 1st Preference LA 2nd Preference is currently residing and not a future address.
-Address: Postcode: •••••• LA •••••• Child's current Primary / Schoo and Local Authority (LA) 3rd Preferen се School LA LA Dloggo tick o ny of the following rogeon e applie ablo Applicant's details our preferences 1st 2nd 3rd ame: Aptitude Catchment A $\overline{}$ $\overline{}$ Surname: (where Catchment Area applies) Relationship to child: ••••• Co-educatio nal School \bigcirc \bigcirc \bigcirc Daytime telephone no Distance (home to pref ferred school) Baylinie lelephone in .
-Feeder / Link ked School Address(es) (if differen (where applied Medical (sup • • • • • • • • • • • • • • • • • • • • and email address (where available) information n nust be provided) \bigcirc \bigcirc \bigcirc Religion (please state denomination) \bigcirc Sibling (please provi de details overleaf) \bigcirc \bigcirc \bigcirc To allow the information to be discussed with a ded on this application contact, please give Single Sex details below.
-Title: Initials: Social Reaso provide supp ons (please porting documents) \bigcirc mmul Travelling Tir ne Surname Relationship to child Other $\overline{}$ Officer \bigcup \cup address).
-A sibling means the brother, sister, stepbrother or stepsister, half brother or half sister living together as part of one household, already attending the preferred school and expected to continue at the school in the following school year.
-Sibling's Name School and Year Group Date of Birth Does the sibling reside at the same address as the applicant?
-Yes No If no, please provide details.
-Is your child baptised Roman Catholic? (if yes, please send a copy of the Certificate of Baptism direct to the school) Yes No Does your child have a Statement of Special Educational Needs / Education, Health and Care Plan?
-Is the child looked after by a Local Authority or was previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
-Yes No Is the child from a multiple birth e.g. twins?
-Yes No Is the child's parent/carer a crown servant as defined by the School Admissions Code?
-Yes No
+-11.7 Child's surname: Name of preferred calculation a a da mai Child's first names: Names of preferred schools or academies and name of the Authority in which the school is located.
+Any English schools outside Cheshire West and Chester Date of birth: Local Authority will need to be listed here as well.
+(Do not include fee -paying independent schools or any schools outside of England) deni scr 100IS OF any Male Female Please state three preferences in rank ed orde r.
+Address at which pupil is resident The address stated here must be the address the child is currently residing and not a future address.
+Address: Example Mid Cheshire Primai ru Scho ol LA Cheshive West & Chester 1st Preference Postcode: 2nd Preference LA Child's current Primary School and Local Authority (LA) 3rd Preference School LA LA Please tick any of the following rogeon s applic ablo Applicant's details to each of your preferences lst 2nd 3rd Title: Forename: Aptitude \bigcirc \bigcirc \bigcirc Surname: !
+Catchment Area (where Catchment Area applies) Relationship to child: Co-educational School \bigcirc \bigcirc Distance Daytime telephor ne no: (home to preferred school) \Box Email address (if available) Address(es) (if different from pupil's address) Feeder / Linked School (where applicable) Medical (supporting \sim information must be provided) \bigcirc \bigcirc \bigcirc Religion (please state denomination) \bigcirc \bigcirc \bigcirc Sibling (please provide details overleaf) To allow the information provided on this application ······································ rith another contact, please give Single Sex \bigcirc \bigcirc \bigcirc details below.
+Social Reasons (please provide supporting documents) Title: Initials: Title: Initials: Travelling Time 0 0 0 Surname 0 0 0 Travelling Time 0 0 0 stepbrother or stepsister, half be living together as part of one ha attending the preferred school of continue at the school in the followed ousehold, already and expected to Sibling's Name School and Year Group Date of Birth Does the sibling reside at the sa applicant? me address as the Yes No If no, please provide details. ••••• Is your child baptised Roman Catholic? (if yes, please send a copy of th direct to the school) tism Does your child have a Staten Educational Needs / Education Health and Care Plan?
+Is the child looked after by a Loo previously looked after but ceas sed to be so becau they were adopted (or became arrangements order or special subject to a child they were adopted (or became subject to a child Yes No they were adopted (or became arrangements order or special Yes No they were adopted (or became arrangements order or special guardianship order).
+Yes No e.g. twins?
+Yes No vn servant as define O